Croatia national under-19 football team

 The Croatia national under-19 football team represents Croatia in international football matches for players aged 19 or under.
 It is governed by the Croatian Football Federation, the governing body for football in Croatia.
 It is a member of UEFA in Europe and FIFA in global competitions.
 The team's colours reference two national symbols: the Croatian checkerboard and the country's tricolour.
 They are colloquially referred to as the Mladi vatreni ('Young Blazers').
-So far, the Mladi vatreni have qualified for five UEFA European Under-19 Championships, namely in 1998, 2000, 2010, 2012 and 2016.
+So far, the Mladi vatreni have qualified for six UEFA European Under-19 Championships, namely in 1998, 2000, 2010, 2012 and 2016 and 2026.
 Croatia won third place twice (1996 and 2010), its greatest success in the tournament so far.

 Recent results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.